ublue-os/website/docs/images/bazzite/FAQ.md

 Open a host terminal and enter `rpm -qa` and an output of every system package will be listed.

 ## SteamOS is based on Arch Linux, so why use Fedora Linux as the base?
 SteamOS is based on Arch Linux, but the base packages and drivers get updates at a much slower pace than using vanilla Arch and updating yourself.
 Bazzite will follow Fedora's updates which means it will always be ahead of SteamOS in terms of newer software and drivers.
-Also Fedora currently is the only Linux distribution that supports OCI custom images that this whole project is built around.
-The end user typically shouldn't notice too much of a difference between Bazzite and SteamOS.
+Also Fedora Linux currently is the only Linux distribution that supports OCI custom images that this whole project is built around.
+The end user typically shouldn't notice too much of a difference between Bazzite and SteamOS in terms of losing features.

 ## How does Bazzite differ from other Linux distributions?
 Like SteamOS, Bazzite makes use of read-only root files for stability purposes.